Handover of Hong Kong: Last governor

-Chris Patten became the last governor of Hong Kong.
-This was regarded as a turning point in Hong Kong's history.
-Unlike his predecessors, Patten was not a diplomat, but a career politician and former Member of Parliament.
+Chris Patten became the last Governor of Hong Kong.
+This was regarded as a turning point in Hong Kong's colonial history.
+Unlike most of his predecessors, Patten was neither a career colonial official nor a career diplomat, but a career politician and a former Member of Parliament (MP).
 He introduced democratic reforms which pushed PRC–British relations to a standstill and affected the negotiations for a smooth handover.

-Patten introduced a package of electoral reforms in the Legislative Council.
+Governor Patten introduced a package of electoral reforms in the Legislative Council.
 These reforms proposed to enlarge the electorate, thus making voting in the Legislative Council more democratic.
 This move posed significant changes because Hong Kong citizens would have the power to make decisions regarding their future.

 After the Patten proposals were passed, Beijing decided to create the Preliminary Working Committee (PWC) on 16 July 1993.
 Although it was seen by some that such a body was necessary in order to prepare for the transition of sovereignty, the row over the Patten proposals enabled Beijing to issue a warning that unilateral action would result in the setting-up of a "second stove" and, when it was formed, to say it was an unfortunate product of British confrontation.

 The Preliminary Working Committee was dissolved in December 1995 and succeeded by the Preparatory Committee in 1996.
 The Preparatory Committee was responsible for implementation work related to the establishment of the HKSAR, including the establishment of the Selection Committee, which in turn was responsible for the selection of the first chief executive in 1996 and the members of the Provisional Legislative Council which replaced the Legislative Council elected in 1995.
 The Provisional Legislative Council reverted most of the Patten's reform, by resuming appointed seats to the District Councils, Urban Council and Regional Council, reintroducing corporate voting in some functional constituencies, narrowing the franchise of the nine new functional constituencies to about 20,000 voters, and changed the "single seat, single constituency" method to the proportional representation system for the Legislative Council elections.

 Despite the eventual reversal of the electoral system, Patten's reform significantly impacted the Hong Kong political landscape by polarising Hong Kong politics.